Generic selectors

 DATES OF THE HOLYDAYS

-The dates are from the CHC.
+The dates are from the Calculated Hebrew Calendar, also called the Hillel Calendar.
 All days are from sundown of the previous evening to sundown day shown in the tables.

 Dates for Passover, DUB, & Pentecost